bcgov/NotifyBC/docs/docs/getting-started/overview.md

 #### dynamic tokens

 Dynamic tokens are replaced with correspondingly named sub-field of _data_ field in the notification or subscription if exist.
 Qualify token name with _notification::_ or _subscription::_ to indicate the source of substitution.
-If token name is not qualified, then both notification and subscription are checked with notification takes precedence.
+If token name is not qualified, then both notification and subscription are checked, with notification taking precedence.
 Nested and indexed sub-fields are supported.

 Examples